 Wikipedia defines a documentary film as “a non-fictional motion picture intended to “document reality, primarily for the purposes of instruction, education or maintaining a historical record”.

-Thanks to generous sponsors, OFF is a free event.
-As a free event, there is no excuse not to attend.
-Even though the festival is free, it costs to put four day event on.
-Please consider becoming a member to support the festival.
-A bonus of becoming a member is that you will be invited to VIP events throughout the year, and you get to vote for your favorite film in the People’s Choice category at the festival.
+There are costs to putting on a four-day event, so please consider becoming a member to support the festival.
+A bonus of becoming a member is that members are invited to VIP events throughout the year, plus members get to vote on their favorite film in the People’s Choice category.

 Leadership